cvmfs/cvmfsexec/README.md

 # singcvmfs command (mode 4)

-When a privileged setuid installation of singularity >= 3.4 is available, the `singcvmfs` command can be used to mount cvmfs repositories inside a container.
+When a privileged setuid installation of singularity >= 3.4 or any version of apptainer is available, the `singcvmfs` command can be used to mount cvmfs repositories inside a container.
 With singularity >= 3.6 and RHEL >= 7.8 or a kernel >= 4.18